Marine One: Current operations

+Security measures

 As a security measure, Marine One often flies in a group of as many as five identical helicopters.
 One helicopter carries the president, while the others serve as decoys.
-Upon take-off these helicopters shift in formation to obscure the location of the president.
+Upon takeoff these helicopters shift in formation to obscure the location of the president.
 This has been referred to as a "presidential shell game".
 Marine One is also equipped with standard military anti-missile countermeasures such as flares to counter heat-seeking missiles and chaff to counter radar-guided missiles, as well as AN/ALQ-144A infrared countermeasures.
 To add to the security of Marine One, every member of HMX-1 is required to pass a Yankee White background check before touching any of the helicopters used for presidential travel.

+Long-distance transport

-Marine One is transported via C-17 Globemaster or C-5 Galaxy military transport planes (as is the president's limousine) wherever the president travels within the U.S., as well as overseas.
-Even if, during a foreign trip, the President does not use Marine One, at least one helicopter is on standby in a hangar of a local airport or air base to depart if need be.
-At a presidential inauguration, the Marines offer the outgoing president a final flight from the Capitol to Joint Base Andrews.
+Marine One is transported via C-17 Globemaster or C-5 Galaxy military transport planes (as is the president's limousine) wherever the president travels within the US, as well as overseas.
+Even if, during a foreign trip, the president does not use Marine One, at least one helicopter is on standby in a hangar of a local airport or air base to depart if need be.